fluxcd/website/content/en/flux/monitoring/alerts.md

       name: '*'
 ```

-Apply the above files or commit them to the your bootstrap repository.
+Apply the above files or commit them to your bootstrap repository.

 To verify that the alert has been acknowledged by the notification controller do: